tigris-mt/aurum/docs/README.sh.md

 # Aurum
 Aurum is an adventure/survival/building/crafting voxel game built on the [Minetest Engine](https://www.minetest.net).
 Aurum brings core gameplay by default with great extensibility.
 This game is much more than a modding base, though it provides many useful tools for modders.
-Aurum is currently in its rapid development stage, working toward a fully-featured [1.0 release](https://github.com/tigris-mt/aurum/milestone/2).
+Aurum is currently in its rapid development stage.
 Contributions are very welcome.

 [Github Repository](https://github.com/tigris-mt/aurum)